letcgo/tigo/README.md

 # tigo
-## This is a tiny kits for golang.
+## This is a tiny framework for golang.

+# Feature
+- can custom producer
+- can custom workers
+- can custom signal handlers
+- logger with info/notice/warn/err
+- cli params helper
+- event monitor

 ```go